 Is your home safe?

-Of course, you can’t always be at home all the time, right?
+Unfortunately, you can’t always be at home all the time.
 You have work.
-You need to go on vacations.
-You have out of town commitments.
+You need to go on vacations and you have out of town commitments.

 So what to do now?